November 9, 2023 at 6:30 pm

 On April 27, 1865, a boiler on the Sultana exploded, engulfing the steamship in flames before sinking it into a muddy grave on the Arkansas side of the Mississippi River.
 The disaster took place about 7 miles north of Memphis in the vicinity of what were then known as Hen and Chickens Islands.

 The Sultana, with a legal capacity of 376, was overloaded with Union soldiers recently freed from Confederate prisons in Alabama and Georgia.
 They were trying to get home to the Midwest after a long march to Vicksburg to board the ship.
+It is estimated that 1,195 men died in the Sultana, making it the deadliest maritime disaster in US history still to this day.

 By comparison, about 1,500 people died on the Titanic, a British ocean liner that sank in the North Atlantic Ocean in 1912.
 The Sultana was about 1/14th the size of the Titanic.